raymondbutcher/pretf/docs/api/util.md

 and default args are provided, then they will be used.

 Returns the exit code from the command that is run.

-> Note: this is a lower level function than the simpler `pretf.run.execute` which is limited to executing only Terraform.

 Signature: